 The holidays are a busy time of year for almost everyone.
-Learn a beneficial — and practical — approach to training through the holiday season via a healthy balance of gym training and holiday cheer!
+Learn a practical approach to training through the holiday season via a healthy balance between time at the gym and time celebrating.

-If you’re like me, the holiday season can trigger a wide range of emotions—from stressful to joyous—and overwhelmed to grateful.
-Exercise is a useful tool to modulate these feelings, maintain a sense of centeredness, and avoid the “bah humbugs.”
-At the same time, this festive season can get incredibly busy.
+If you’re like me, the holiday season can trigger a wide range of emotions—from stress to joy, and anxiety to gratitude.
+Exercise can help modulate these feelings, maintain a sense of centeredness, and avoid the “bah humbugs.”
+At the same time, the festive season can get incredibly busy.
 Keeping up with your typical training routine might add even more stress to your plate.

-Here are four tips to help your holiday season training best serve you.
+Here are four tips to help your holiday season training best serve you in the middle ground.

 1. Take a Break from Intense Training

 Consider going to the gym and climbing for fun more than performance.
-Rather than obsessing on absolute difficulty, dial back the intensity and ramp up the volume a bit—this approach can be therapeutic and renewing, leaving you ready to fire in the New Year.
+Rather than obsessing over going as hard as possible, dial back the intensity and ramp up the volume a bit.
+This approach can be therapeutic and refreshing, leaving you ready to fire in the New Year.

 2. Let Yourself Indulge

 3. Diversify Your Training

-Add a few new exercises to your routine; for example, antagonist muscle training, rotator cuff exercises, yoga or flexibility training, and perhaps even running a few days per week.
-This added variety gives you a mental break from your normal routine, helps build new motor skills, and improves muscle balance.
+Add a few new exercises to your routine, like antagonist muscle training, rotator cuff exercises, yoga or flexibility training, and perhaps even running a few days per week.
+The variety offers you a mental break from your normal routine, helps build new motor skills, and improves muscle balance.

-Try to do something physical every day throughout the holidays—at the very least, go for a short walk or do some floor exercises (push-ups, planking, etc) for 10 or 15 minutes.
-If possible, engage in two or three gym climbing sessions per week (as mentioned above, focus on fun volume-focused climbing rather than absolute difficulty).
+Try to do something active every day throughout the holidays.
+That could even mean going for a short walk or doing some bodyweight exercises (push-ups, planking, etc) for 10 or 15 minutes.
+If possible, aim for two or three gym climbing sessions per week (with, as mentioned above, a focus on fun volume climbing rather than absolute difficulty).

-Of course, we all have unique holiday obligations, travel requirements, and climbing training habits.
+Of course, we all have our own unique holiday obligations, travel requirements, and climbing training habits.
 The best holiday training approach is the one that you’re able to actually do…not just dream of doing.
 Some is always better than none.
-Consider your obligations, talk with your family members and climbing peers, and determine a schedule that works for your priorities.
+Consider your obligations, chat with your family members and climbing partners, and decide on your priorities.